 Where can native title be claimed?

-Native title may be claimed in areas such as:
+Native title may be claimed in areas such as

-- Vacant (or unallocated) Crown land;
+vacant (or unallocated) Crown land

-- Some leases (such as non-exclusive pastoral leases);
+some leases (such as non-exclusive pastoral leases)

-- Land held by government agencies;
+land held by government agencies

-- Oceans, seas, reefs, lakes, rivers, creeks and other waters that are not privately owned.
+oceans, seas, reefs, lakes, rivers, creeks and other waters that are not privately owned.

 Claimable rights and interests

-- Use the land for hunting or ceremony;
+use the land for hunting or ceremony

-- Camp and live on the land;
+camp and live on the land

-- Have a say in the management or development of the land.
+have a say in the management or development of the land.

 Extinguishment and partial extinguishment

-Extinguishment or partial extinguishment of native title (section 237A) means that native title holders are no longer able to fully exercise their traditional rights in an area.
+Extinguishment or partial extinguishment of native title (NTA s 237A) means that native title holders are no longer able to fully exercise their traditional rights in an area.
 This is referred to as ‘impairment’ of native title rights, and is the result of certain past acts of government (generally prior to 1 January 1994 when the NTA came into force), such as granting of freehold land, granting of leases, or the construction or establishment of public works, that are inconsistent with the ongoing enjoyment of native title rights.

 The NTA only provides native title holders with the same rights to waters as other landholders.
 Recognition of native title rights in waters does not extend to ownership or rights to commercial use of water.
-All States and Territories have legislation that sets out the circumstances in which water can be taken, and when licences for taking water are required.
+All states and territories have legislation that sets out the circumstances in which water can be taken, and when licences for taking water are required.
 Native title water rights can be extinguished or partially extinguished by past acts of government, such as the granting of water rights to third parties.

-According to current jurisprudence, native title holders who wish to use water resources for commercial activities, such as commercial irrigation, are required to apply through existing State and Territory water management regimes.
+According to current law, native title holders who wish to use water resources for commercial activities, such as commercial irrigation, are required to apply through existing State and Territory water management regimes.
 Recent favourable court judgements regarding the right to trade in natural resources (see Rrumburriya Borroloola Claim Group v Northern Territory FCA 776; Willis on behalf of the Pilki People v State of Western Australia (No 2) FCA 1293; and Akiba v Commonwealth HCA 33; see Overturning aqua nullius), suggest that commercial use of water resources could be included in future native title applications.